chrdebru/r2rml/README.md

 ```

 ## License
-This implementation of R2RML is written by [Christophe Debruyne](http://www.christophedebruyne.be/).

-This code is copyrighted by [ADAPT - Trinity College Dublin](http://www.adaptcentre.ie/) and released under the [MIT license](http://opensource.org/licenses/MIT).
+This implementation of R2RML is written by [Christophe Debruyne](http://www.christophedebruyne.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).

 ## References